LukasSchuermann/VRP-HTW/RCFC/README.md

 # RCFC

-This project contains the implementation of the RCFC methods for MILPs of my PhD thesis.
+This project contains the implementation of the RCFC methods for MILPs of my PhD thesis implemented for the VRP-HTW.
 It is implementend in C++ using the MINLP solver SCIP.

 ## Requirements